bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/snap.md

 sudo snap install

-To install the from the “beta” channel:
+To install the from the "beta” channel:
 =======================================

 sudo snap install –channel=beta